UnUniFi/moderators/qa.md

 A. Yes.
 We are salvaging right now, so fill the form below.
 We are planning to get rid of scammer address and correct the address of the participants after mainnet launch. form:https://docs.google.com/forms/d/e/1FAIpQLSfENL3logNztdaUGBwBpwxQsUndsxW3gXXB6IS1TWRdsDzUtA/viewform?usp=sf_link

+## Q. I lost my mnmemonic and KeyID.
+Please help.

+A. Make new account and change your address to receive airdrop following the ansewer above.

 ## Q. I cannot find my Discord ID on Final_airdrop_list_5_2.
 What can I do?